 As cats age, the tissues lining the joints deteriorate and degenerate.
 Degenerative joint disease (DJD) refers to arthritis or osteoarthritis which is the result of the gradual, irreversible deterioration of the articular cartilage within one or more of the joints.
 Arthritis is a general description for any condition that causes inflammation in the joints.

 The formerly smooth and resilient cartilage becomes brittle as it degenerates.
 With severe DJD, the degenerated cartilage may actually break away from the bone and become loose within the joint.
 DJD can occur following a number of joint diseases, including infection, and may develop after bone or joint injury or surgery (see handout “Arthritis in Cats”).

-Obese cats are more likely to develop DJD, as a direct result of the mechanical stress that excessive weight puts on the joints.
+Obese cats are more likely to develop DJD, from the chronic low-grade inflammation caused by obesity as well as the direct result of the mechanical stress that excessive weight puts on the joints.